buckbaskin/formak/designs/sklearn-integration.md

 The ui library will likely also need some updates to support the configuration of the scikit-learn like behavior.

+Keeping the machine learning analogy in mind, the key elements from scikit-learn for this design is regression.
+This will keep the design focused and unlock future advances.

+## The Road Ahead

 I mentioned it above in passing above, but I want to repeat it again for
 emphasis: